top of page

 Types of Nature Travel

-Landscape-Focused Travel (Mountains, Canyons, Waterfalls, Beaches)
+Landscape-Focused Travel (Mountains, Glaciers, Canyons, Waterfalls, Beaches)

 • People motivated by a type of landscape can travel to take in whatever moves them.